| Log in

 Chapter membership is voluntary, and contingent upon national membership.
 There are many benefits to chapter membership, including extensive opportunities for networking, and membership in the proprietary referral network.
 See Benefits of NAPO-NY Membership for more details on member benefits.

-Chapter Meetings are generally held on the first Monday of each month (except in August).
+Chapter Meetings are generally held on the first Monday of each month.
 They include chapter business and educational programs related to the field of organizing.

 New Organizers Meetings (for Members Only) are held quarterly.